aerospike/aerospike-client-python/doc/client.rst

 .. object:: policy

-    A :class:`dict` of optional admin policies which are applicable to admin (security) operations.
+    A :class:`dict` of optional admin policies, which are applicable to admin (security) operations.

     .. hlist::
         :columns: 1